Harvard Bioscience

-Harvard Bioscience, Inc. is a global developer, manufacturer and marketer of life sciences equipment to support research and drug discovery.
-It is traded on NASDAQ under HBIO.
+Harvard Bioscience is a global developer, manufacturer and marketer of life sciences equipment to support research and drug discovery.
+It is traded on NASDAQ under the stock symbol HBIO.

-Headquartered in Holliston, Massachusetts, United States, the company has 20 wholly owned subsidiaries.
-Brands include: AHN Biotechnologie, Biochrom, BioDrop, BTX, CMA, Coulbourn Instruments, Harvard Apparatus, HEKA, Hoefer, Hugo Sachs Elektronik, Multichannel Systems, Panlab, Scie-Plas, and Warner Instruments.
+Headquartered in Holliston, Massachusetts, United States, the company has 12 wholly owned subsidiaries.
+The brands include: Biochrom, BioDrop, BTX, CMA, Data Sciences International (DSI), Harvard Apparatus, HEKA, Hugo Sachs Elektronik, Multi Channel Systems (MCS), Panlab, and Warner Instruments.
 Its CEO is James Green.
 The company has approximately 500 employees, with 300 of those in the USA, and five principal manufacturing facilities in New Brighton, Minnesota, Holliston, Massachusetts, Reutlingen, Germany, Barcelona, Spain, and March, Germany.

 History

 Harvard Bioscience was founded in 1901 by Dr. William T. Porter.
 He began manufacturing his own high quality physiology teaching equipment in the basement of the Harvard Medical School.
 Dr. Porter went on to found the American Journal of Physiology and became one of the leading physiologists of his day.

 The company invented the mechanical syringe pump in the 1950s and a computer-controlled dosing pump in the 1980s.

 In the early 1980s, the company started using the name Harvard Bioscience; the name was not officially changed to Harvard Bioscience, Inc. until 2000.
 The company completed their initial public offering on December 7, 2000.
 The names Harvard Apparatus and Harvard Bioscience are used pursuant to a license agreement between Harvard University and Harvard Bioscience, Inc.

 The company spun off Harvard Apparatus Regenerative Technology, Inc., which is now known as Biostage, in 2013.
 They produce trachea scaffolds and bioreactors.
 Biostage has litigation over wrongful death pending that may affect Harvard Bioscience.

 In 2014, the company acquired Multi Channel Systems MCS GmbH (MCS) and Triangle BioSystems, Inc. (TBSI).

 In 2015 the company acquired HEKA Electronik of Germany.

 In 2018 Harvard Bioscience acquired St. Paul, Minnesota-based Data Sciences International for $71 million.
 The company also sold their Denville Scientific subsidiary to Thomas Scientific for $20 million.
 Robert Gagnon, CFO, resigned in August 2018.

 In July 2019, Chane Graziano, CEO, resigned.
 Graziano entered into a consulting agreement with the company in March 2020.

 In 2019, the company's gross revenue was $116 million, down from $120.7 million in 2018.
 The company ended the year with $55 million in loans, down from $62.4 million in loans at the end of 2018.
 Loans were through Cerberus Capital.
-In September 2019 the company announced a restructuring program, including closing their Connecticut operation, downsizing in United Kingdom, and a reduction in force of over 10% of headcount.
+In September 2019 the company announced a restructuring program, including closing their Connecticut operation, downsizing in the United Kingdom, and a reduction in force of over 10% of headcount.
 James Green was appointed President and CEO in July 2019, also adding Michael Rossi as CFO, replacing Kamalam Unninayar, who resigned in May 2019.

 During the COVID-19 pandemic, Harvard Bioscience received $6.1 million in federally backed small business loans from PNC Bank as part of the Paycheck Protection Program.
 The company received scrutiny over this loan, which was aimed at small businesses.